serbulent/TrainableRepresentationAnalysis/README.md

 The data needed by the PROBE tool is located under "PROBE" folder.
 The data belongs to benchmark study was located under the "Benchmark_IO_data" folder.
 Each task and  shared data has its own folder.
 The directory structure is self-explanatory and standard for all tasks, hence some of the folders might be empty based on task for now.

-Other than that the reusable 23 precalculated reusable protein representation vectors for human proteins can be found under **"Benchmark_IO_Data/Shared_Data/Representations/representations_vectors/representation_vector_dataframes/HUMAN_PROTEIN_VECTORES"** folder for all tasks except protein-protein binding affinity estimation.
-The respresentations of proteins belongs to protein-protein binding affinity estimation task is in **"Benchmark_IO_Data/Shared_Data/Representations/representations_vectors/representation_vector_dataframes/SKEMPI"** folder for further use.
+Other than that the reusable 20 precalculated protein representation vectors for human proteins can be found under **"Benchmark_IO_Data/Shared_Data/Representations/representations_vectors/representation_vector_dataframes/HUMAN_PROTEIN_VECTORES"** folder for all tasks except protein-protein binding affinity estimation.
+The protein representation vectors belongs to protein-protein binding affinity estimation task is in **"Benchmark_IO_Data/Shared_Data/Representations/representations_vectors/representation_vector_dataframes/SKEMPI"** folder for further use.

 <pre>
 -PROBE